 Courses Outside a Student’s Graduate Program

 The Faculty of Graduate and Postdoctoral Studies encourages students to take appropriate graduate or undergraduate courses outside their own graduate programs.
-Approval must be granted in advance from the student's supervisor, the home graduate program and the course instructor.
+Approval should be granted in advance from the student's supervisor, home program’s graduate advisor, and the course instructor.
 Important: the grades students receive in all courses taken for credit will count toward their overall average.
 These courses will be held to the policy on academic progress.

 Students will be exempted from specific course requirements if the graduate program is satisfied that the student has acquired the knowledge from courses previously taken or from experience.
 Exemptions do not reduce the total credits required for a degree.
 In such cases, the program should substitute a more appropriate course.
 The exemption from the specific requirement must be recorded and will show on the Student Information System.